Ishfaq Ahmed

-Ishfaq Ahmed (born 17 March 1983) is a former Indian footballer who currently works as the assistant coach of Kerala Blasters FC in Indian Super League.
+Ishfaq Ahmed (born 17 March 1983) is an Indian football coach and former footballer.
+He is currently serving as the head coach of the I-League club Real Kashmir and the India national under-17 football team.

 He is also a member of the AIFF technical committee.
+He is considered as one of the most technical strikers in the Indian football.
 Ishfaq is one among the two professional footballers, along with Mehrajuddin Wadoo, to come from Jammu and Kashmir.
-He has represented the country and has played in the I-League and the Indian Super League for several clubs including Dempo, Mohun Bagan, Salgaocar, East Bengal, Mohammedan, Kerala Blasters, Pune F.C, and Mumbai F.C.
+He has represented the country and has played in the I-League and the Indian Super League for several clubs, including Dempo, Mohun Bagan, Salgaocar, East Bengal, Mohammedan, Kerala Blasters, Pune F.C, and Mumbai F.C.
 He has also won the league title while also winning domestic cups such as the Federation Cup and Durand Cup.

 Club career

 Early career

 Born in the Barbar Shah locality in Srinagar, Jammu and Kashmir, Ahmed started his sports career as a cricket player.
 Despite more opportunities to play cricket, Ahmed admitted that his first sporting love was football and he started to play the game at Biscoe School while also playing for the local side, YMCA.
 At the age of seventeen, Ahmed lead YMCA to the state league title, becoming the state top scorer in the process while playing as a striker.
 He credits his first football coach, Satpal Singh, for getting him to become a professional footballer: "Satpal Singh not only brushed up my skills but also helped me turn into a professional.
 My teachers at Biscoe and Gandhi College also supported me a lot."
 After playing for YMCA, Ahmed started to play for the Jammu and Kashmir Bank football team.
 After good performances with the side, Ahmed was selected to join the Jammu and Kashmir under-21 side for the Dutta Ray Trophy as captain.

 Due to his performance during the Dutta Ray Trophy, Ahmed was awarded the best player of the tournament award.
 After the tournament, Ahmed signed with Hindustan Aeronautics Limited (HAL).
 During his only season at HAL, Ahmed scored seven goals in the National Football League, including strikes against major sides such as East Bengal, Dempo, and Churchill Brothers.

 After one season with HAL, Ahmed signed with Dempo.
 He stayed with the club for four seasons, winning the National Football League title twice, a Federation Cup, and a Durand Cup.
 He began his career at Dempo as a striker but after head coach Armando Colaco signed Beto to play as striker, Ahmed was put onto the bench.
 After being knocked-out of the Federation Cup by Ahmed's old side HAL Colaco changed his tactics and put Beto in the midfield while pairing Ahmed with Nigerian player, Ranti Martins.